Visiting Banff in June? Here’s All You NEED to Know

 Can You Visit Moraine Lake in June?

-Banff in June
+Moraine Lake in June

 Moraine Lake on June 30th

-Moraine Lake is a glacial lake meaning it recedes in the winter.
+The good news is that Moraine Lake should be thawed entirely by mid-June, although there may still be a few ice patches floating around.
+Moraine Lake is a glacial lake, meaning it recedes in the winter.
 This means that early June may not be as blue or full as you have seen in photos.
 Though come mid to late June, Moraine Lake is shining in all her splendor.

-Moraine Lake early June
+Moraine Lake in early June

 Once Moraine Lake Lodge opens up, you’ll be able to rent a canoe and paddle around the beautiful lake.
-Scrambles like the Tower of Babel are also safe and good to go by Mid June, though you’ll have to wait for the high summits like Effiel Peak and Mount Temple.
+Scrambles like the Tower of Babel are also safe and good to go by mid-June, though you’ll have to wait for the high summits like Effiel Peak and Mount Temple.
 There’s still quite a bit of snow lingering about.

-Things to do in Banff in June
+Things to Do in Banff in June

 Bike the Legacy Trail